InJail0utSoon/crawler/README.md

-# scrapper
+# web-crawler
-web scrapper built with python and kafka
+web crawler built with python and kafka